vishnuksharma/drawCanvasConsole/README.md

 ### `npm run node` or  `node index.js`

 Command 		Description
-C w h           Should create a new canvas of width w and height h.
-L x1 y1 x2 y2   Should create a new line from (x1,y1) to (x2,y2).
+C w h           Should create a new canvas of width w and height h. \n L x1 y1 x2 y2   Should create a new line from (x1,y1) to (x2,y2).
 Currently only
                 horizontal or vertical lines are supported.
-Horizontal and vertical lines will be drawn using the 'x' character.
-R x1 y1 x2 y2   Should create a new rectangle, whose upper left corner is (x1,y1) and
-                lower right corner is (x2,y2).
-Horizontal and vertical lines will be drawn using the 'x' character.
+Horizontal and vertical lines will be drawn using the 'x' character.\n R x1 y1 x2 y2   Should create a new rectangle, whose upper left corner is (x1,y1) and lower right corner is (x2,y2).
+Horizontal and vertical lines will be drawn using the 'x' character. \n
 B x y c         Should fill the entire area connected to (x,y) with "colour" c.
 The
-                behavior of this is the same as that of the "bucket fill" tool in paint programs.
+                behavior of this is the same as that of the "bucket fill" tool in paint programs. \n
-Q               Should quit the program.
+Q               Should quit the program. \n

 __Sample I/O__

 Below is a sample run of the program.
 User input is prefixed with enter command:

 enter command: C 20 4

 ----------------------
 |                    |
 |                    |